Tombiczek/Football-Club-Manager-Spring-Java/README.md

 # Football Club Manager Spring Application

 ## Overview
 This project aimed to create an application utilizing a previously established database.
+It represents the second part of a larger project that was completed by myself.
+However, my role did not extensively involve designing the database.
+My focus was primarily on leveraging the existing database to build and develop the application, showcasing my ability to work with pre-defined structures and integrate them into a functional software solution.

 ## Technologies
 Developed with: